FAQ

 TAUS has three pillars:

-2. Education.
-TAUS offers scholarships to deserving students who are taking theology or religion Bachelor degrees at Bugema University in Uganda or Arusha University in Tanzania.
+- Education.
+TAUS offers scholarships to deserving students in Tanzania.

 TAUS activities are determined by the three pillars listed above.
-For example, these are the projects, which were approved for the year 2020:
+For example, these are the projects, which were approved for previous years:

 No. TAUS is not a church.
 It’s a ministry of people of same faith (Adventists).
 While affiliated to a church, TAUS is an independent, non-profit organization.